 Most people know that attorneys can be expensive.
-The work that they do is diligent and their fees are based on several factors.
-These factors can include: the accident attorneys’ experience, the time spent on your case, their ability and reputation, the degree of difficulty for the case, the results of the case, and other costs involved.
-Some additional factors include the attorney’s overhead expenses such as rent, utilities, and office equipment.
+The work that they do is diligent, and their fees are based on several factors.
+These factors can include the car accident attorneys’ experience, the time spent on your case, their ability and reputation, the degree of difficulty for the case, the results of the case, and other costs involved.
+Some additional factors include the attorney’s overhead expenses, such as rent, utilities, and office equipment.

 All of these factors may influence how much you’ll pay and listed below are some of the more common fee agreements for attorneys.